awesome-reactivesearch/reactivesearch-starter-app/README.md

 The ReactiveSearch components code resides in `src/App.js` file.
 For building this app, we use:

-1. [appbase.io](https://appbase.io) for the backend, any Elasticsearch cluster/index should work.
+1. [ReactiveSearch.io](https://reactivesearch.io) for the search backend: You can use ReactiveSearch as a hosted Elasticsearch or OpenSearch cloud service, or connect to an existing Elasticsearch or OpenSearch deployment
 2. A simple flex based layout system, you can use Materialize's or Bootstrap's grid, or roll your own layout - the ReactiveSearch components are layout agnostic.
 3. The following components:
  - **ReactiveBase** - ReactiveBase is the provider component that connects the UI with the backend app.